klavinslab/aquaverse/docs/reporting_bugs.md

 # Bug Reports and Feature Requests

-We welcome bug reports to all our software using the issues for the [Aquarium-bugs repository](https://github.com/klavinslab/aquarium-bugs).
+We welcome bug reports to the [Aquarium repository](https://github.com/klavinslab/aquarium).